umesh-wagh/ChatBlogApp/README.md

 ---

 <p align="center">
-  The app shows the weather information of a given city or location worldwide.
+  This app helpful to post your blog on the site with amazing UI.
   The weather app is built using three basic web technologies i.e., HTML, CSS and JavaScript.
     <br>
 </p>